 Bluetooth stereo turntable and care kit

-When it came time for our own editor, Liz, to buy a Bluetooth stereo turntable for her own teen, she got this one after a ton of research.
+When it came time for our own editor, Liz, to buy a Bluetooth stereo turntable for her own teen, she got a slightly early version of the one above, after a ton of research.
+Highly recommend!
 Just don’t forget to include the vinyl record cleaner kit (and maybe a few reminders to use it).

 ($33/month for 3 mos. at Crate Joy)